bannsec/cosmosocks/README.md

 This is a silly socks program built without a purpose.
 Primarily, I just wanted to learn more about the socks protocol internals.
 To add a twist, my goal is to build it entirely in [Cosmopolitian libc](https://justine.lol/cosmopolitan).
 This should allow the socks program to run across any platform cosmopolitan can run on, which includes Windows, Linux, and MacOS.

 # Running
-The two binaries that are built are `cosmosocks_server.com` and `cosmosocks_server_ape.com`.
+The two binaries that are built are `cosmosocks_server` and `cosmosocks_server_ape`.
 The two binaries are functionally the same, but the former will unpack itself into a temporary directory while the later will dynamically overwrite itself.

 # Downloading
 Release binaries are available on [GitHub](https://github.com/bannsec/cosmosocks/releases/latest).